eludris/awesome/README.md

 ### TypeScript/JavaScript

 - [evangeline](https://github.com/eludris-community/evangeline): A ~~maybe~~ working API wrapper for Eludris.
+- [eludris.js](https://github.com/eludris-community/eludris.js): A powerful library that allows you to interact with the Eludris API on every engine.
 - [eludris-api-types-ts](https://github.com/eludris-community/eludris-api-types-ts): Simple type definitions for the Eludris API

 ### V